Lcfvs/yld/README.md

 Forget your promises, adopt the <strong>yielded style programming</strong> !

-This project is under the MIT License.
+This Node.js module is under the MIT License.

 Concept :